Homotopy theory: Spaces and maps

 In homotopy theory and algebraic topology, the word "space" denotes a topological space.
-In order to avoid pathologies, one rarely works with arbitrary spaces; instead, one requires spaces to meet extra constraints, such as being compactly generated, or Hausdorff, or a CW complex.
+In order to avoid pathologies, one rarely works with arbitrary spaces; instead, one requires spaces to meet extra constraints, such as being compactly generated weak Hausdorff or a CW complex.

 In the same vein as above, a "map" is a continuous function, possibly with some extra constraints.

-Often, one works with a pointed space -- that is, a space with a "distinguished point", called a basepoint.
+Often, one works with a pointed space—that is, a space with a "distinguished point", called a basepoint.
 A pointed map is then a map which preserves basepoints; that is, it sends the basepoint of the domain to that of the codomain.
 In contrast, a free map is one which needn't preserve basepoints.